The tests will give a definite genotype.

 There are other genetic variants that predispose to PSSM2, MFM, and related adult-onset myopathies.
 We do not yet have tests for these variants.

 These are newly-developed experimental tests.
 Our results have not yet been published in a peer-reviewed scientific journal.
-Therefore, the genes affected by these variants cannot be disclosed.

 Submit a hair sample.
 Only one sample per horse is needed to conduct all tests.